Cheapest cruise lines for Caribbean cruises – 13 lines ranked by price

 7 nights from: $499

 With a long history and a reputation as a most traditional cruise line, Holland America Line is now another somewhat upscale part of the Carnival family.
-These cruises are on the MS Eurodam, which carries up to 2,104 passengers and has also been modernized in the past few years to include some Asian dining and culture options.
+These cruises are on 5 different ships, which carry between 1,200 and 2,000 passengers and have also been modernized in the past few years to include some Asian dining and culture options.

 Holland America in general is known for catering to an older and more sophisticated crowd, and this ship is no exception.
 It will be mostly older Americans and Canadians with a sprinkling of families with kids.